Podcast Sponsorship ROI Case Studies and Examples (2026)

 Deals that renewed consistently had these elements in common:

-• Proactive renewal offer sent before the current campaign officially ended
+• Proactive renewal offer: sent before the current campaign officially ended

 Deals that failed to renew typically showed these patterns: